andreaslam/ZanLing-TrueZero/README.md

 - **SQLite3** - used for writing/accessing data to the SQL database
 - **tqdm** - used as progress bar
 - **multiprocessing** - used for parallelisation of code

+### Rust

+- **cozy-chess** - chess move generation library.
+There is a simple wrapper of this library that TrueZero uses that covers draws, repetitions and serves as an interface between cozy-chess and the rest of the code.
+- **flume** - multi-sender, multi-producer channels used to send data between channels for data generation.
+- **tch-rs** - Rust wrapper of libtorch.
+- **crossbeam** - multithreading

 *database not uploaded to this GitHub repository